Wallenstein Garden

 When to Visit

 Oh, and you can't lounge or walk on the grass.
-That's for the peacocks only.
+That's for the peacocks only!
+But entrance is free, so come and go as much as you want.

-I really like to visit the garden in the evening - especially when the sky is clear.
-There's a nice glimpse of Prague Castle from here and the warm colors of the buildings seem to really come out.
+We really like to visit the garden in the evening - especially when the sky is clear.
+There's a nice glimpse of Prague Castle from here and the warm colors of the buildings seem to come alive.
+Of course, there are far less tourists at this time as well.